Southampton 3-0 Leicester City

 Southampton climb to 11th place having comfortably avoided the ignominy of equalling the club's top-flight record of five consecutive defeats, set in 1998.

-Foxes title defence goes from bad to worse
+Foxes' title defence goes from bad to worse

-In this corresponding fixture last season, Southampton also took a 2-0 lead into the break before a Jamie Vardy double saw Leicester to a well-deserved point.
+In the corresponding fixture last season, Southampton also took a 2-0 lead into the break before a Jamie Vardy double saw Leicester to a deserved draw.

-The point won that day was the seventh the Foxes had earned from a losing position in the first nine games of the season, and was an early clue that they had something a little bit special.
+The point won that day was the seventh the Foxes had earned from a losing position in the first nine games of the season, and was an early clue that they were a little bit special.

 "We have fantastic spirit," Ranieri said after that match.
 "We believe everything could be possible."